Panos0210/my-steam-grid/README.md

 if you are updating the grid it is the exact same process but youll press replace all instead of skipping the already pasted files bc sometimes i change them

-note: some games like dbh and rdr2 have alternitive grids that are named "app id""type of badkground (p or h)"_alt
+note: some games like dbh and rdr2 have alternitive grids that are named "app id""type of background (p or h)"_alt